Clarkson-Applied-Data-Science/2024_ia651_gyimah/README.md

 ## 4  Process Overview<a name="4-process-overview"></a>

 ### Early Prototype (PoC)
-Before investing in the full feature set, I validated the end-to-end flow with a quick proof-of-concept:
+Before investing in the full feature set, the end-to-end flow with a quick proof-of-concept was validated:
 - **Model**: RandomForest on the filtered SNV subset (~374 K rows)
 - **Outcome**: ~0.70 overall accuracy, but up to **20 pp** accuracy gap between ancestry groups
 - **Takeaway**: clear need for population-aware features to close fairness gaps